Frequently Asked Questions

 • Metis, Inuit, or First Nation community/band

-To be eligible to apply for support, the organization’s program or initiative that is delivered in 2024.
+To be eligible to apply for support, the organization’s program or initiative that is delivered in 2026.
 If your organization meets this criteria, apply now HERE.

-For more information on application eligibility, the application process and timelines, please visit the UNIFIED Assist Program page HERE.
+For more information on application eligibility, the application process, and timelines, please visit the UNIFIED Assist Program page HERE.

 The typical grant amount will vary depending on the specific grant program and the size and scope of the project or initiative.
 Grants typically range between $1,000-10,000, but will never exceed $20,000 CAD.

-If you are selected as a UNIFIED Assist Program grant recipient and the outcomes of your delivered program are deemed exceptionally successful (based on feedback, Grant Impact Report scoring, etc.), Canada Basketball and the Canada Basketball Foundation may potentially consider reinvesting in your program through the development of a long-term UNIFIED Partnership.
-Learn more about UNIFIED Partnerships HERE.
+If you are selected as a UNIFIED Assist Program grant recipient and the outcomes of your delivered program are deemed exceptionally successful (based on feedback, Grant Impact Report scoring, etc.), Canada Basketball may potentially consider reinvesting in your program through the development of a long-term UNIFIED Partnership.